muditbaid/LLM-DoRA-Finetuning/symbolic-moe/METHODOLOGY.md

 1. Tag each validation post with skills using the method above.
 2. Run **each** expert adapter once per post to get predictions.
 3. For every skill attached to a post, update the expert’s score: +1 if the expert got the gold label correct for its task, −1 otherwise.
-4. The result is a dictionary per expert, e.g.:
+4. The result (persisted in `profiles.json`) is a dictionary per expert, e.g.:
    ```json
    {
      "hate": 85,